How to make a 50-MIPS Workstation Run Like a 4.77MHz IBM PC

 Sounds like science fiction?
 An extensible window server was precisely the strategy taken by the NeWS (Network extensible Window System) window system written by James Gosling at Sun.
 With such an extensible system, the user interface toolkit becomes an extensible server library of classes that clients download directly into the server (the approach taken by Sun’s TNT Toolkit).
 Toolkit objects in different applications share common objects in the server, saving both time and memory, and creating a look-and-feel that is both consistent across applications and customizable.
 With NeWS, the window manager itself was implemented inside the server, eliminating network overhead for window manipulation operations — and along with it the race conditions, context switching overhead, and interaction problems that plague X toolkits and window manager.

-Ultimately, NeWS was not economically or politically viable because it the very problems that X was designed to create.
+Ultimately, NeWS was not economically or politically viable because it solved the very problems that X was designed to create.

 Myth: X Makes Unix “Easy to Use”